itsmeBhavana/netflix-gpt/README.md

 - onAuthStateChange is fired whenever userSignsIn, signsupm and is usually called at applevel or in the body.

 - When we try to update the details of a user, we do not give the details of the user but we give the details of the user from the auth.

+- We have to give options as a parameter whenever we make an API call

+- API data is returned twice in the console in the development mode because of React.StrictMode.
+  - React is trying to do extra rendering of your components to check for inconsistencies between your calls.
+  - It happens only in the development mode and will throw an error if there are any inconsistencies in the code.

+- Fix the aspect ratio of videos
+  - aspect-video
+  - all the videos have aspect ratio 16:9